jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ## Summary

-In this article, you learned concepts and workflow for entity linking using Text Analytics in Cognitive Services.
+In this article, you learned concepts and workflow for entity linking using Text Analytics in Cognitive Research Technologies.
 In summary:

 + [Entities API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) is available for selected languages.
 + JSON documents in the request body include an ID, text, and language code.